Scroll to top

 Lower-Risk Areas

-• Sandton: Financial district with high security presence and corporate infrastructure
+• Sandton: Financial district with high security presence, international hotels, and corporate infrastructure.
+Johannesburg's primary corporate operating area.

 Elevated-Risk Areas

-• Hillbrow and Berea: High crime density, limited security infrastructure
+• Hillbrow and Berea: High crime density, limited security infrastructure.
+No legitimate corporate purpose.

 Quick Reference